 Will NICNAS secondary notification obligations remain?

 Yes, but they’ll become ‘specific information requirements’ under AICIS.
 This means you will have to tell us if any of the circumstances mentioned in NICNAS secondary notification conditions occur in the future.
 We will then decide if we need to re-assess the risk.

 Can I apply to vary my NICNAS secondary notification conditions after 1 July 2020?

 Yes – your NICNAS secondary notification conditions will be called ‘terms of listing’ under AICIS.
 If you wish to change these terms, you can apply to ‘Vary the terms of an Inventory listing’.
-This process will be explained on the new website.

 What will happen to my NICNAS permit on 1 July 2020?